-I can’t speak for everyone but I know that social media is playing a big part in the rising anxiety & stress levels amongst us.
+I can’t speak for everyone but I know that social media’s playing a big part in the rising anxiety & stress levels amongst us.

 In fact, it contributes far more than we know to mental health issues and I’m barely scratching the surface with that statement.

 We have to look at facts.

 Through social media we’re connected to each other more than ever before, and yet the connection’s virtual, meaning it’s not the same as being in the room with someone.

 We can’t hug or kiss on social media.
 We can’t sense other’s emotions or feelings.
 We don’t get the same connection.
 These are facts.

-Also, most users of social media post pictures and comments which are glorified, edited and beautified, which can have a damaging effect on people’s self esteem and on what ‘reality’ really looks like.
+Also, most users of social media post pictures and comments which are glorified, edited and beautified.
+This has a damaging effect on people’s self esteem and on what ‘reality’ really looks like.

-There’s other issues such as people becoming obsessed with other people’s lives, looking up to influencers, comparing themselves and feeling inadequate as a result.
+There’s other issues such as people becoming obsessed with other people’s lives, looking up at influencers, comparing themselves and feeling inadequate as a result.